What is tinnitus?

 - Heavy traffic (85 dB)

 Many people who suffer from tinnitus also have hearing difficulties.
-In this instance, hearing aids can help, as amplified sounds will also keep the brain ‘busy’ so the tinnitus becomes less prominent.
+In this case, hearing aids can help, as amplified sounds help to keep the brain ‘busy’ and take the focus away from the tinnitus.

 If the symptoms persist or you are concerned about your tinnitus, you should contact your GP who may refer you to an Ear, Nose and Throat specialist.
 They’ll be able to suggest ways of dealing with the problem.
-If a specific cause can’t be established, the focus will be on helping you manage the condition on a daily basis.
+If a specific cause can’t be established, the focus will be on helping you manage the condition.